 Summaries

 The answer is based on Scopus materials from 2003 onward.
-Scopus uses around ten sources, sometimes fewer.
-The selection of sources is particularly based on the text of the abstracts.
+Scopus uses around ten sources, sometimes fewer, sometimes even more.
+The selection of sources is based on the text of the abstracts, where relevancy, recency, number of citations and especially semantic similarity to the question are considered.

 The answer includes actually two different summaries.
 The other, called expanded summary, gives a more detailed answer, and uses more sources, up to 20.